Li4n0/revsuit/README.md

 ## Overview

 RevSuit is a flexible and powerful reverse connection platform designed for receiving connection from target host in penetration.
-It currently supports HTTP, DNS, RMI, MySQL and FTP protocols.
+It currently supports HTTP, DNS, RMI, LDAP, MySQL and FTP protocols.

 Flexible: